ACCESSIBILITY SERVICES & POLICIES

 Our Box Office is equipped with a Telecommunications Device for the Deaf (TDD) to provide information and for the purchase of tickets.
 In addition, a TDD equipped pay phone is located in our Box Office lobby.

-ILS: INFRARED LISTENING SYSTEM DEVICES
+ASSISTED LISTENING DEVICES

 Headsets and neck induction loops are available at the Customer Relations Desk to assist with sound amplification and clarity.
 A driver’s license or other form of photo ID must be presented.
 We encourage patrons to please bring their own headsets when possible.
 Headsets should function at FM frequency 2.3 MHz with a standard jack connector.